An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Alaska Air Group Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ALK stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Airlines industry.
+We show how ALK stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Scheduled Passenger Air Transportation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.